 The Housing Support Service provides practical assistance and support to help Barnet Homes’ tenants maintain their home and their independence and is also known as Floating Support.
-We have a team of 3 staff who hold a caseload of 20 clients each and offer short-term support for approximately 6 months
+We have a team of staff who offer short-term support for approximately six months.

 - have rent arrears of six weeks or more or

 - need advice about a transfer or keeping to their tenancy agreement

 together with one or more of the following reasons: